 Choosing Triple Pane Windows

 Triple pane windows are very effective, but they are much heavier and also a lot more expensive than a conventional double glazed unit.
-The technology behind triple glazed glass units is still quite new, this combined with the fact that they are not very common means that the prices are more expensive than you might expect.
+The technology behind triple glazed glass units is still quite new, combined with the fact that they are not very common means that the prices are more expensive than you might expect.

 Triple glazing is extremely efficient at insulating your house.
 Whether or not you want to use triple pane windows will depend mainly on your climate.
 If you have a very harsh cold winter then you will want to consider triple glazing as an alternative.